earth-insights/SegEarth-OV-2/README.md

 <h1>Annotation-Free Open-Vocabulary Segmentation for Remote-Sensing Images</h1>

-#### We extend [SegEarth-OV](https://github.com/likyoo/SegEarth-OV) to SAR images.
-This is the first open vocabulary semantic segmentation work for SAR images.
+### We extend [SegEarth-OV](https://github.com/likyoo/SegEarth-OV) to SAR images.
+This is the first OVSS work for SAR images.

 <div>
     <a href='https://likyoo.github.io/' target='_blank'>Kaiyu Li</a>&emsp;